 This can cause immediate problems such as headaches, itchy eyes or throat, and dizziness.
 If the air filters are not changed and problems persist, the long-term effects could be respiratory disease, heart disease, or cancer.
 Not only that, but a clogged air filter can also lead to damage to the oven.
 This means that the entire system will be destroyed by excess heat.
 If you don't replace the air filters for a long time, you will eventually experience evaporator coil failures.

 That doesn't even take into account the business you could lose if you were to close to repair or replace your air conditioner.
 Getting the most value out of your home can be as easy as changing air filters.
 Homeowners who ignore filters in their heating and air conditioning systems risk increasing energy costs, damaging expensive equipment, and decreasing indoor air quality and personal health.
 Depending on the type of air filter you use, you will need to follow different programs to ensure that the filter is always working for optimal performance.
 A modern thermostat will record how often you change your air filter and remind you to change it with an email or phone notification.
 Reusable filters should be cleaned according to the manufacturer's instructions, so your HVAC technician can help.
 If you have upgraded to a higher efficiency filter, as part of a COVID mitigation strategy or simply to alleviate allergy symptoms, it's important to know that these filters need to be changed more frequently than standard HVAC filters.

 The only type of filters that trap allergens and spores are HEPA, or high-energy particulate air filters.
+Changing filters can have a profound impact on indoor air quality, energy costs, and maximizing the value of your home in the U. S. UU.
 If you have any questions about what type of filter is best for your system or how often you should change it, please contact us.